tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Windows(C SHARP)/ITRTCCloud(C SHAPP)_intl_en.md

 |-----|-----|-----|
 | path | string | Folder where logs are stored.
 This parameter is in UTF-8 format, such as "D:\\Log". |

->?The log files are stored in C:/Users/[System username]/AppData/Roaming/Tencent/liteav/log (i.e., appdata%/Tencent/liteav/log) by default.
+>The log files are stored in C:/Users/[System username]/AppData/Roaming/Tencent/liteav/log (i.e., appdata%/Tencent/liteav/log) by default.
 To change the path, call this API before calling other methods.